 Check your vehicle before you leave.
 Inspect the tires and check their air pressure.
 Make sure your fluid levels are topped off and get the oil changed if it’s due.
 Get any other maintenance done that’s due, and make sure your windshield wiper blades aren’t separating if you think you’ll hit rain or snow.

-We are Mechanic One Auto Repair in Canton, MI.
+We are Mechanic One Auto Repair & European Auto Repair in Canton, MI.
 Call us to schedule a pre-trip vehicle check.